wfischer1/decodevin/docs/gettingstarted/GettingStarted.md

 Finished already?
 Try out the following things:

 * Go to the Openshift Web Console and go exploring.
 Have a look at the BuildConfig, DeploymentConfig, Service and Route definitions.
 Open the YAML content.

+And if you still have time:

-* Install the Openshift CLI and use the oc command to connect to Openshift
+* Install the Openshift CLI and use the oc command to connect to Openshift with `oc login https://<server>:8443`.
+* Go explore the contents by using commands `oc get pods`, `oc get bc`
+* Use `oc -h` to see what other commands are there and try some.